 4. “They don’t understand what I mean!”

-So you have this small feature to add, let’s say you want to have discounts for your most loyal customers.
+So you have this small feature to add, let’s say you want to have discounts for your most loyal clients.
 You tell that to your team, and after the sprint, you receive something completely different from what you imagined.

-It turns out that the discount can be applied whenever the users want to do it (while you wanted it to be possible only during the first checkout), they can use one discount code many times, you can’t choose the products that are eligible for the discount, and you are not even able to track the usage of each discount and measure the effectiveness of your marketing campaigns!
+It turns out that the discount can be applied whenever the users want to do it (while you wanted it to be possible only during the first checkout).
+They can use one discount code many times.
+You can’t choose the products that are eligible for the discount.
+And you are not even able to track the usage of each discount and measure the effectiveness of your marketing campaigns!

-A simple functionality of adding a discount code consists of different features.
+The simple functionality of adding a discount code consists of different features.
 Some of them are not even visible to the end-user.
 If you have never built a digital product, you may not even think of them, and you don’t include them in your requirements.
-In the worst-case scenario, when your requirements are not clear to the developers, and you don’t have time to promptly answer questions from the team, they will take some assumptions and build the product according to these assumptions.
+In the worst-case scenario, when your requirements are not clear to the developers, and you don’t have time to answer questions from the team promptly, they will take some assumptions and build the product according to these assumptions.
 In that case, you will most likely end up with something different from what you wanted, wasting the whole 2-weeks-long sprint.
 Assuming that we’re talking about a standard project involving three developers and a scrum master, we’re talking about 15-20K USD spent on something that you won’t even use – only because the requirements are not described in the right way.

 5. “I don’t understand why it takes so long to do it!”